-Label chemical waste containers with waste tags provided by VEHS as soon as waste accumulation begins even if more waste will be added later.
-There should never be a chemical waste container in your lab that has waste in it and that is not labeled with a VU EHS waste tag.
-These tags can be requested through the VU EHS Assist software.
-The exception is if the wastes are in their original containers, unused, and the original labels are in good shape.
+• Label chemical waste containers with waste tags provided by EHSS as soon as waste accumulation begins even if more waste will be added later.
+There should never be a chemical waste container in your lab that has waste in it and that is not labeled with a EHSS waste tag.
+These tags can be requested through the EHS Assist software.